reseneweb/potr-pots/README.md

 POTRPOTS - is a commercial project based on the sale of ecological, self-watering origami plant pots.

-The project used HTML, CSS, SASS, JS.
+The project used HTML, CSS, SCSS, JS.

 And BEM methodology to simplify and speed up development.